-- (h) Claims for credit under section 235-17, HRS, must correspond with the taxpayer's accounting method.
+(h) Claims for credit under section 235-17, HRS, must correspond with the taxpayer's accounting method.
 In general, a cash method taxpayer must claim all qualified production costs in the year in which the cost was paid as provided in section 461 of the Internal Revenue Code of 1986, as amended; provided that costs that remain unpaid at the time the production report is submitted to the Hawaii film office are not qualified production costs.
 Any unpaid costs at the time the production report is submitted will not be considered incurred.
-An accrual method taxpayer must claim all qualified production costs in the year in which the cost was properly incurred under section 461 of the Internal Revenue Code of 1986, as amended. - (i) Subsection (h), relating to the claiming of qualified production costs in the year the costs are properly accounted for based upon a taxpayer's accounting method, is not intended to conflict with the definitional requirement of a qualified production contained in section 18-235-17-05.
+An accrual method taxpayer must claim all qualified production costs in the year in which the cost was properly incurred under section 461 of the Internal Revenue Code of 1986, as amended.

+(i) Subsection (h), relating to the claiming of qualified production costs in the year the costs are properly accounted for based upon a taxpayer's accounting method, is not intended to conflict with the definitional requirement of a qualified production contained in section 18-235-17-07.
 A taxpayer must independently satisfy the \$200,000 qualified production cost definitional requirement in order to qualify for the tax credit under section 235-17, HRS.
-For additional discussion on the definition requirement of a qualified production, see section 18-235-17-05.
-[Eff 10/20/16] (Auth: HRS §231-10.7) (Imp: HRS §235-17)
+For additional discussion on the definition requirement of a qualified production, see section 18-235-17-07.
+[Eff xx/xx/xx] (Auth: HRS §231-3(9)) (Imp: HRS §235-17) §18-235-17-04 Claim for credit; aggregate cap; allocation of credit. (a) The aggregate cap applies to taxable years beginning after December 31, 2018.
+If the total amount of credits applied for in any particular year exceeds the aggregate cap, the excess shall be treated as having been applied for in the subsequent year and shall be claimed in such year; provided that no excess shall be allowed to be claimed after December 31, 2025.